rien333/numbersense-vae/thesis/README.md

 3. Relatedly, visual sense of number is an emergent property of hierarchically organized neurons embedded in generative learning models, either artificial or biological (Stoianov and Zorzi 2012;
-    [**???**]{.citeproc-not-found data-reference-id="ref"}). 🌸 The fact
-    that visual number sense exist in animals and human newborns suggests that it is an implicitly learned skill learned at the neural level, for animals do not exhibit a lot of vertical learning, let alone human newborns having received much numerical training.
-    Deemed as a generally unrealistic trope of artificial learning by AI critics (Dreyfus 2007) and research into the human learning process (Zorzi, Testolin, and Stoianov 2013a), modeling visual number necessitates non-researcher depended features.
+    the brain can be characterized as building a predictive model of it's world, or a "bayesian machine", Knill and Pouget 2004; Pezzulo and Cisek 2016).
+The fact that visual number sense exist in animals and human newborns suggests that it is an implicitly learned skill learned at the neural level, for animals do not exhibit a lot of vertical learning, let alone human newborns having received much numerical training.
+Deemed as a generally unrealistic trope of artificial learning by AI critics (Dreyfus 2007) and research into the human learning process (Zorzi, Testolin, and Stoianov 2013a), modeling visual number necessitates non-researcher depended
+    features.
 This will restrict the choice of algorithm to so called *unsupervised* learning algorithms, as such an algorithm will learn its own particular representation of the data distribution.
 Given their ability to infer the underlying stochastic representation of the data, i.e. perform in autonomous feature determination, *Varitional Autoencoders* (VAEs) seem fit to tackle this problem ([**section x.x**](#vae) details their precise working).
 Moreover, VAEs are trained in an unsupervised manner similar to how, given appropriate circumstances, visual numoristy abilities are implictly learned skills that emerge without "labeled data".
 Another interesting aspect of VAEs is their relatively interpretable and overseeable learned feature space, which might tell something about how it deals with visual numerosity, and thus allows us to evaluate the properties of the VAE's encoding against biological data.

-Unfortunately, no dataset fit for visual numerosity estimation satisfied above requirements (sizable collections of natural image with large and varied, precisely labeled objects groups are hard to construct), forcing present research towards *subitizing*, a type of visual number sense which had a catered dataset readily available.
-Subitizing is the ability of many animals to immediately perceive the number of items in a group without resorting to counting or enumeration, given that the number of items falls within the subitizing range of 1-4 (Kaufman et al. 1949;
-Davis and Pérusse 1988) Most of the research above was conducted on approximate numerical cognition, but the aforementioned characterisics of visual sense of number hold equally well for a more distinct sense of number such as subitizing.
+Unfortunately, no dataset fit for visual numerosity estimation task similair to Stoianov and Zorzi (2012) satisfied above requirements (sizable collections of natural image with large and varied, precisely labeled objects groups are hard to construct), forcing present research towards *subitizing*, a type of visual number sense which had a catered dataset readily available.
+Subitizing is the ability of many animals to immediately perceive the number of items in a group without resorting to counting or enumeration, given that the number of items falls within the subitizing range of 1-4 (Kaufman et al. 1949; Davis and Pérusse 1988) Most of the research above was conducted on approximate numerical cognition, but the aforementioned characterisics of visual sense of number hold equally well for a more distinct sense of number such as subitizing.
 Similarly, subitizing is suggested to be a parallel preattentive process in the visual system (Dehaene 2011, 57), the visual system likely relying on it's ability to recognize holistic patterns for a final subitizing count (Jansen et al. 2014; Dehaene 2011, 57; Piazza et al. 2002).
 This means that the "sudden" character of subitizing is caused by the visual system's ability to process simple geometric configurations of objects in parallel, whereby increasing the size of a group behind the subitizing range deprives perceiving this group of it's sudden and distinct numerical perceptual character for this would strain our parallelization capabilities too much.
-The difference in perceptual character is due to a recourse to enumeration techniques (and possibly others) whenever the subizting parallelization threshold is exceeded, which differ from suddenness in being a consciously guided (i.e. attentive) patterned type of activity.
+The difference in perceptual character is due to a recourse to enumeration techniques (and possibly others) whenever the subizting parallelization threshold is exceeded, which differ from suddenness in being a consciously guided (i.e. attentive), patterned type of activity.

 Present research therefore asks: how can artificial neural networks be applied to learning the emergent neural skill of subitizing in a manner